shaik1002/biggitlabbomb/doc/administration/auth/ldap/ldap_synchronization.md

 You can change when synchronization occurs.

-## LDAP servers with rate limits

-Some LDAP servers have rate limits configured.

-GitLab queries the LDAP server once for every:

-- User during the scheduled [user sync](#user-sync) process.
-- Group during the scheduled [group sync](#group-sync) process.

-In some cases, more queries to the LDAP server may be triggered.
-For example, when a [group sync query returns a `memberuid` attribute](#queries).

-If the LDAP server has a rate limit configured and that limit is reached during the:

-- User sync process, the LDAP server responds with an error code and GitLab blocks that user.
-- Group sync process, the LDAP server responds with an error code and GitLab removes that user's group memberships.

-You must consider your LDAP server's rate limits when configuring LDAP synchronization to prevent unwanted user blocks and group membership removals.

 ## User sync

 > - Preventing LDAP user's profile name synchronization [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/11336) in GitLab 15.11.